Anchoring And Spacial Marking

-The concepts of anchoring and spatial marking form part of Neuro Linguistic Programming (NLP) and are based on Gregory Benson’s work on contexts and context markers.
+The concepts of anchoring and spatial marking form part of Neuro-Linguistic Programming (NLP) and are based on Gregory Benson’s work on contexts and context markers.

-Anchoring is applying a gesture, touch, or sound just before a state peaks, either in oneself or someone else, so that the anchored state can be re-activated by reapplying that gesture, touch or sound.
+Anchoring is applying a gesture, touch, or sound just before a state peaks, either in oneself or someone else, so that the anchored state can be re-activated by reapplying that gesture, touch, or sound.
 A smell can also be used as an anchor.
 For example, as you remember the smell of a rose, you may find a memory of some experience that involved roses coming to mind.

 Source: Inspiritive NLP Glossary.

-Spacial Marking is consistently using different areas of space for different actions to associate location with action.
+Spacial Marking is consistently using different areas of space for different actions to associate a location with action.